By the end of this section, you will be able to:

 These examples suggest that monetary policy should be countercyclical; that is, it should act to counterbalance the business cycles of economic downturns and upswings.
-Monetary policy should be loosened when a recession has caused unemployment to increase and tightened when inflation threatens.
+The Fed should loosen monetary policy when a recession has caused unemployment to increase and tighten it when inflation threatens.
 Of course, countercyclical policy does pose a danger of overreaction.
 If loose monetary policy seeking to end a recession goes too far, it may push aggregate demand so far to the right that it triggers inflation.
 If tight monetary policy seeking to reduce inflation goes too far, it may push aggregate demand so far to the left that a recession begins.
 Figure 15.9 (a) summarizes the chain of effects that connect loose and tight monetary policy to changes in output and the price level.

 Federal Reserve Actions Over Last Four Decades

-For the period from the mid-1970s up through the end of 2007, Federal Reserve monetary policy can largely be summed up by looking at how it targeted the federal funds interest rate using open market operations.
+For the period from 1970 through 2020, we can summarize Federal Reserve monetary policy by looking at how it targeted the federal funds interest rate using open market operations.

-Of course, telling the story of the U.S. economy since 1975 in terms of Federal Reserve actions leaves out many other macroeconomic factors that were influencing unemployment, recession, economic growth, and inflation over this time.
-The nine episodes of Federal Reserve action outlined in the sections below also demonstrate that the central bank should be considered one of the leading actors influencing the macro economy.
-As noted earlier, the single person with the greatest power to influence the U.S. economy is probably the chairperson of the Federal Reserve.
+Of course, telling the story of the U.S. economy since 1970 in terms of Federal Reserve actions leaves out many other macroeconomic factors that were influencing unemployment, recession, economic growth, and inflation over this time.
+The ten episodes of Federal Reserve action outlined in the sections below also demonstrate that we should consider the central bank as one of the leading actors influencing the macro economy.
+As we noted earlier, the single person with the greatest power to influence the U.S. economy is probably the Federal Reserve chairperson.

 Consider Episode 1 in the late 1970s.
 The rate of inflation was very high, exceeding 10% in 1979 and 1980, so the Federal Reserve used tight monetary policy to raise interest rates, with the federal funds rate rising from 5.5% in 1977 to 16.4% in 1981.
 By 1983, inflation was down to 3.2%, but aggregate demand contracted sharply enough that back-to-back recessions occurred in 1980 and in 1981–1982, and the unemployment rate rose from 5.8% in 1979 to 9.7% in 1982.

-In Episode 2, when the Federal Reserve was persuaded in the early 1980s that inflation was declining, the Fed began slashing interest rates to reduce unemployment.
+In Episode 2, when economists persuaded the Federal Reserve in the early 1980s that inflation was declining, the Fed began slashing interest rates to reduce unemployment.
 The federal funds interest rate fell from 16.4% in 1981 to 6.8% in 1986.
 By 1986 or so, inflation had fallen to about 2% and the unemployment rate had come down to 7%, and was still falling.

 In Episode 4, in the early 1990s, when the Federal Reserve was confident that inflation was back under control, it reduced interest rates, with the federal funds interest rate falling from 8.1% in 1990 to 3.5% in 1992.
 As the economy expanded, the unemployment rate declined from 7.5% in 1992 to less than 5% by 1997.